 10. The Mosaic Art

 There are 5 beautiful mosaics in the entry way of the castle.
-Dorothea Redmond was the Imagineer that led their creation and design using over 300,000 pieces of French stained glass which was fused together with 14k gold.
+Dorothea Redmond was the Imagineer that led their creation and design using over 300,000 pieces of Italian stained glass which was fused together with 14k gold.

 11. The drawbridge